ErikHen/PictureRenderer.Optimizely/README.md

 * **cssClass (optional)** - Css class for img element.
 <br>

-The result would be something like this
+The result (for single image) would be something like this
 ```xhtml
 <picture>
 <source srcset="